0xPolygon/polygon-edge-docs/docs/additional-features/stress-testing.md

 This guide assumes that:

-- You have a working Polygon-SDK network up and running
+- You have a working Polygon SDK network up and running
 - Both your JSON-RPC and GRPC endpoints are reachable

 ## Overview